soradevtech/portfolio-02/README.md

 * Figure out how to display code blocks when writing posts
 * Get a favicon
 * Write out comments on how the header icons are coded in

+* Try to use native wordpress syntax to pull up pods data on their pages

+* Make the code link button on the project page unclickable when there is no available repository

+* Check the spacing between the project page buttons and the title